128technology/docs/docs/config_dual_router_ha.md

 Here we see that `routerB` will "hop through" `routerA` to get to `branch1`, if its direct path to `branch1` is down.
 (I.e., all peer paths are unavailable.)

 :::note
-These `service-route` configuration elements will not be built for you by conductor, and must be manually created.
-(They are typically part of provisioning templates, such that as new routers are deployed the configuration templates will include these `service-route` elements for the new peers.)
+These `service-route` configuration elements are not be built by the conductor, and must be manually created.
+(They are typically part of provisioning templates.
+As new routers are deployed the configuration templates will include these `service-route` elements for the new peers.)
 :::